learn-co-curriculum/dsc-pandas-series-and-dataframes/README.md

 df['On_N_Line'] = on_n_line
 ```

-Note that the above snippet is much more complicated than the `.map()` syntax AND the code would run more slowly because it is less efficient. **If you ever find yourself trying to write a `for` loop that loops over all rows in a DataFrame, you are probably doing it wrong!**
+Note that the above snippet is much more complicated than the `.map()` syntax AND the code would run more slowly because it is less efficient. **If you ever find yourself trying to write a `for` loop that loops over all rows in a DataFrame, you are probably doing it wrong.**

 As shorthand, since this function is only one line we could also pass a lambda function to determine whether or not each row was on the N line or not, rather than declaring a separate function: